 The sharing of knowledge between professionals is an important part of a quality staff development program.
 Do you have a special program or instructional strategy that would benefit the growth of children?
 If you do, PLEASE share your knowledge.
 Consider becoming an instructor for Keystone AEA’s Licensure Renewal Program.

 Important things to remember when planning to offer a course:

-If you plan to offer a technology based class, the course must have a significant portion of its time dedicated to integration; significant meaning greater that 70% of the time.
+-If you plan to offer a technology based class, the course must have a significant portion of its time dedicated to integration; significant meaning greater that 70% of the time.
 It is no longer acceptable to have a class that deals with learning how to run the program or hardware.
 Please do not use the word introduction in the title unless you are introducing folks to integrating technology for the advancement of student learning.
-Bottom line is that a course just about a program such as Excel, Word, Power Point, building Web pages or similar programs will no longer be offered for any type of credit.
+The bottom line is that a course just about a program such as Excel, Word, Power Point, building Web pages or similar programs will no longer be offered for any type of credit.

-If you have taught for Keystone before and have not updated your vita since July 1, 2008, please do so at this time.
+If you have taught for Keystone before and have not updated your vita since July 1, 2011, please do so at this time.

 Kathy Hay or Shirley Kirby

 1400 2nd Street NW